duleab/Fake-Image-Detection/INSIGHT_REPORT.md

 ![Baseline CNN evaluation showing confusion matrix and ROC curve](images/task2_cell11_img1.png)

-**Figure 9 â€” Baseline CNN Evaluation (Confusion Matrix & ROC Curve).** This figure presents two complementary views of the baseline model's test set performance:
+**Figure 9 — Baseline CNN Evaluation (Confusion Matrix & ROC Curve).** This figure presents two complementary views of the baseline model's test set performance:

 - **Confusion Matrix (left):** The matrix reveals a pronounced **asymmetry in error types**: the model correctly identifies 99.4% of real images (high specificity) but only captures 80.0% of fake images (moderate recall).
-This means approximately **2,000 fake images out of 10,000 are missed**â€”a critical weakness for content moderation where catching fakes is the primary objective.
+This means approximately **2,000 fake images out of 10,000 are missed**—a critical weakness for content moderation where catching fakes is the primary objective.
 - **ROC Curve (right):** The curve hugs the top-left corner with an AUC of 0.9922, indicating excellent ranking capability overall.
 However, the curve's shape at the high-sensitivity end reveals that achieving >95% recall requires accepting a significant drop in precision.

 | Metric | Value |